Connected objects: Is there need for greater scrutiny?

 What are connected objects?
-Consider home assistants, smart thermostats, fitness wearables, and connected cars, to name but a few, which advocate the advantages of convenience, home efficiency, health monitoring, safety, and security.
-Collectively known as the Internet of things (IoT), these are devices with unique identifiers that interconnect via the Internet, Bluetooth and other means.
+Consider home assistants, smart thermostats, fitness wearables and connected cars to name but a few which advocate the advantages of convenience, home efficiency, health monitoring, safety, and security.
+Collectively known as the internet of things (IoT), these are devices with unique identifiers that interconnect via the internet, Bluetooth, and other means.

 Manufactured by hardware and software companies from around the world, they contain sensors for motion, image, sound, pressure, and optics which serve a range of market sectors, such as the industrial, medical, automotive, consumer, communications, computer, military, and aerospace.
-In practice, they have the capability to collect increasing amounts of data which can be accessed by manufacturers, mobile application companies, and third-party vendors.
+In practice, they have the capability to collect large amounts of data which can be accessed by manufacturers, mobile application companies, and third-party vendors.

 Home alone: How visible should we be?

-The collection of health-related data is a particular cause of concern.The Google (Alphabet Inc.) purchase of the Nest thermostat in 2014, Fitbit in 2019, and Coefficient Insurance in 2020, provide a glimpse of the power accruing in one actor to monitor, aggregate, predict, and share health-related data.
+The collection of health-related data is a particular cause of concern.
+Google’s (Alphabet Inc.) purchase of Nest thermostat in 2014, Fitbit in 2019, and Coefficient Insurance in 2020, provides a glimpse of the power accruing in one actor to monitor, aggregate, predict, and share health-related data.
 In this connection, John Hancock, one of the largest life insurance providers in North America, will now sell only interactive policies that collect health data.
-By design, such connected devices pay close attention to their owners and log many of our daily activities.
-These perceived benefits may be a friend of the healthy but could quickly become a foe of the vulnerable, those without the means to adopt a healthy lifestyle.
+By design, connected devices are paying ever closer attention to their owners by logging many of their daily activities.
+These perceived benefits may be a friend of the healthy but could also be a foe of the vulnerable, those without the means to adopt a healthy lifestyle.

 Regulation and governance

-In the absence of specific IoT regulation, existing laws can be relied upon to protect privacy and data protection, and to tackle abusive and otherwise criminal behaviour (e.g. harassment, spying, and surveillance).
+In the absence of specific IoT regulation, existing laws can be relied upon to protect privacy and data protection, and to tackle abusive and otherwise criminal behaviour such as harassment, spying, and surveillance.
 The need to balance privacy with wider commercial and public benefits can be reconciled by various instruments, initiatives, and watchdogs.
 Importantly, the rulings of the European Court of Justice (ECJ) and the European Court of Human Rights (ECHR) continue to draw the red lines for what privacy and data protection looks like in the digital society.

 What the market will bear